forcequitOS/Focustomize/README.md

 <sub>To my knowledge, this is the first project that actually does something like this with Focus modes, I hope this inspires others to experinment a little bit too!</sub>

-<sub>* Private SF Symbols aren't supported yet, if you know of a way to easily use them on macOS, contact me!</sub>
+<sub>* The Private SF Symbol crisis has been resolved, but I have to release the public beta that actually adds support for them.</sub>